 There are two ways by which you can create the models from the existing database

-- Using Package Manager Console of Visual Studio
+- From the Package Manager Console of Visual Studio

 Using Package Manager Console

-These tools are used inside the Visual Studio NuGet Package manager console.
+We use these tools inside the Visual Studio NuGet Package manager console.

 In ASP.NET Core 2.1 and above, these packages are automatically included by the Visual Studio 2017, when creating the project.